Your Guide to Renewing Green Card in the US

 Security surcharge of $25.

 You can pay with a credit or debit card.
-If you have questions regarding your green card’s expiration date or other details, you can contact the USCIS application support center or a reputable immigration law firm like Tadeo & Silva.
+Suppose you have questions regarding your green card’s expiration date or other details.
+In that case, you can contact the USCIS application support center or a reputable immigration law firm like Tadeo & Silva.

 Green Card Renewal Processing Time

-The waiting period for a green card renewal application is different depending on the location where an applicant resides.
+The waiting period for a green card renewal application differs depending on the applicant’s location.
 For instance, applicants in California have to wait three months to get their cards renewed, while those in New York have to wait five months.

 Green Card Renewal Timeline